cta-observatory/protopipe/docs/install/grid.rst

 - `pytables <https://www.pytables.org/>`_
 - `pyyaml <https://pyyaml.org/>`_

+.. note:: Python version
+  Even if *protopipe* itself allows for Python 3.7, the minimum version required to use Dirac is 3.8.

 For convenience, a ready-to-use conda environment recipe is reported below.
 You can also find it in the `root directory of the interface <https://github.com/HealthyPear/protopipe-grid-interface>`_.
 You can create the corresponding environment with a command like this,